sinclairzx81/statebox/readme.md

 ## sub()

+subscribes to a box and returns a subscription object to the caller.

+### subscribe

-subscribes to a box. the subscription callback is fired when the pub() function is called on the box.
+the subscription callback is fired when the pub() function is called on the box.

 ```javascript
 let box = Box()